bhall2001/moduops-www/README.md

 - Project uses `pnpm` for dependency management
 - project is setup as a pnpm monorepo
 - run the main app locally by pnpm start:moduops in the root of the project
+- install all dependencies throughout the monorepo by pnpm i at the root.
 - source code is managed with `git` and checked into GitHub.

 ## Deploying app

 There is nothing fancy about the deploy process.
 I have elected to NOT use any CI/CD service for this project.
 Deployments happen from the command line.
 You will need to have your AWS cli setup for deploys to work.

-`npm run deploy` - deploys to dev.moduops.com
+`pnpm run deploy` - deploys to dev.moduops.com

-`npm run deploy:prod` - deploys to moduops.com
+`pnpm run deploy:prod` - deploys to moduops.com